Social Assistance (Sozialhilfe)

 Regardless of whether it's a kindergarten or a nursery school, professional care for young children costs money.
 Luckily, there are several offers and options to help you financially with these expenses.
 Expenses for babysitters, an au pair or a childminder are also considered care costs.
 What financial aid you are eligible for depends on your personal situation as well as where you live.

 Financial Aid From the Federal Foundation for Mother and Child

-Sometimes there is not enough money to pay for all the necessary pregnancy expenses.
-Then you can apply to the Federal Foundation for Mother and Child.
-You have to go to a counselling centre for pregnant people to apply.
-The foundation's grants are intended to relieve pregnant people’s financial worries concerning the financial burdens of motherhood and to help them make ends meet before and after the birth.
+Sometimes there is not enough money to pay for all the expenses that are necessary during pregnancy.
+Then you can apply for financial support from the Federal Foundation of Mother and Child.
+You can only make this request at a counseling centre for pregnant people.
+The foundation's grants are intended to ease any possible fears pregnant people with money troubles may have about the financial burdens of being a parent and can help them to better support themselves and their child.